22mahmoud/maw.sh/web/views/blog/no-more-postman-just-curl-and-vim/index.md

 you can still use query params with `-d` but add an additional `-G, --get` to pass it as query params

-since this is not a cUrl tutorial that's will be enough and you can learn more about advanced stuff like set header, cookie and more from the internet.
+since this is not a cURL tutorial that's will be enough and you can learn more about advanced stuff like set header, cookie and more from the internet.

 ### Using git?